 The Yeshiva is open every Shabbat, but no meals are available when not an "in" Shabbat.
 Students wishing hospitality are placed with friends and alumni of the Yeshiva throughout Jersualem and the country.

 Students who stay bein hazmanim are offered assistance in finding hosts for all Shabbat and YomTov meals.

-As our student body is post-college, we do not have a curfew
+As our student body is made up of older college and post college students, we do not have a curfew.

 SINCE 1978, Yeshivat Darche Noam/Shapell’s has provided intelligent, motivated men from around the world with expert instruction in Talmud and classical Jewish literature together with responsible guidance in the area of spiritual growth.
 Our program caters to adults committed to making Judaism the center of their lives, whether they go into business, the professions, Jewish education or the rabbinate.
 Our campus is located in the lovely, residential neighborhood of Beit Hakerem in Jerusalem.

 Darche Noam / David Shapells College of Jewish Studies is a Yeshiva University S. Daniel Abraham Israel Program School.

 The program is designed for mature college (after 1st year) and post college students.